How is Swiss Water Decaf coffee made?

+To start off with, the Swiss Water Process is a non-solvent method for decaffeinating coffee.
 And despite the “Swiss” in the title, the coffee is not decaffeinated in Switzerland, but near Vancouver, Canada.

 It was invented back in 1979 and, you guessed it, was invented in Switzerland!

+The caffeine-extracted coffee beans are then dried to their originating moisture level and re-bagged.
 The result: Swiss Water Process coffee beans are 99.9% caffeine free.

 However, in the Swiss Water Process, no chemicals are used.
 However, there is a disadvantage to the Swiss Water Process.
 It’s a more costly process than solvent decaffeination.
 Such is life.
 You get what you pay for.

 So, what did the roasters do?
 They wanted cheaper decaf!
 And so, the decaf industry found the cheapest beans – lower grades and old crop coffee – to keep up with the demand for cheap decaf.

 This is what Decadent Decaf is leading the charge against!
 Changing hearts and minds one decaf at a time and challenging misconceptions that decaf is bad tasting and bad for you.
 The Swiss Water Process produces high grade single origin coffees using decaffeination process without chemicals.